spjewkes/zx_utils/README.md

 Repository for creating utilities for the ZX Spectrum.

-* tap_reader.py - outputs all the blocks in a TAP file.
-It will try and decode BASIC blocks.
-This is currently very WIP.
+* zxtool.py - allows listing of blocks in a TAP/TZX file (or ZIP file containing one of these types).
+It will try and decode BASIC blocks too.
+It can dump all or just a single block.